 How can the local community get involved in a planning application that will be determined by the Government?

-We have already completed one round of formal consultation on the draft plans (April to October 2016) and will hold a second round of formal consultation in due course.
+We have already completed one round of formal consultation on the draft plans (April to October 2016) and are holding second round of formal consultation - known as Phase Two – between 15 March and 23 April 2018.
 This is part of a comprehensive local consultation process to ensure local residents, elected representatives and other interested parties can take part in the consultation process.
 For more information please visit the get involved page.

 Is Rail Central needed when DIRFT is just up the road?

 Aside from the Government policy point setting out a requirement for further investment into strategic rail freight facilities, the DIRFT scheme is on a different timetable (ie DIRFT is operating now, DIRFT III is consented and being built now, and Rail Central is on a later timescale).
 The earliest the first phase of Rail Central would be open and operating (subject to planning consent) is 2021.
 The demand for rail freight and rail freight interchanges is expected to be significantly higher by then in line with annual increases.

 Crucially Rail Central could also serve a different type of customer because the potential for direct access to the West Coast Main Line that is possible from Rail Central creates a point of difference with DIRFT (which only connects into the Northampton Loop Line).